Blocklist

 Removing Entries

-Find the entry in the blocklist and remove it.
-The change takes effect immediately and that address becomes eligible for campaign sends again.
+Find the entry in the list and click Remove.
+The change takes effect immediately and that address (or domain) becomes eligible for campaign sends again.

 Blocklist via API